biswa18121997/coupon-management-system/README.md

 🧪 4.
 How to Run Tests (Optional)

-If you add tests later:
+If you want to use test:

 npm test